chinchang/konsole.table/README.md

 require('konsole.table');
 ```

-Then simply use `console.log` just like you would do in browser.
+Then simply use `console.table` just like you would do in browser.

 [Read More](https://developer.chrome.com/devtools/docs/console#viewing-structured-data) and [more](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) about `console.table`